bufbuild-ru/docs/blog/connect-swift-v1/index.md

 - **Flexibility.** Connect-Swift uses `URLSession` by default.
 The library provides the option to swap this out with `SwiftNIO`, as well as the ability to register custom options, compression algorithms, and interceptors.
 - **Multi-protocol support.** The library’s runtime supports the gRPC, gRPC-Web, and Connect RPC protocols, and switching between them is a simple one-line configuration change.
 - **Binary Size.** The Connect-Swift library is small (less than 200KB) and doesn't require any third-party networking dependencies.
-- **Governance.** Connect is part of the Cloud Native Computing Foundation, so its direction is determined by the community—not by a single corporate entity.
+- **Governance.** Connect is part of the Cloud Native Computing Foundation, so its direction is determined by the community — not by a single corporate entity.

 ## Thank you to our contributors and users